-In a city full of gas stations, car dealerships, and aluminum-pylon car washes, Lakeside Car Wash stands out with its unusual ranch house-meets-Googie coffee shop style.
-The 1956 building is long, low, and rambling like the ranch houses of surrounding San Fernando Valley neighborhoods.
-Its exaggerated neon signage and design flourishes give it an unmistakably Googie vibe.
+Lakeside Car Wash stands out with its unusual ranch house-meets-Googie coffee shop style.
+The 1956 building is long, low, and rambling like the ranch houses of surrounding San Fernando Valley neighborhoods and its exaggerated neon signage and design flourishes give it an unmistakably Googie vibe.

 In 1963, the Lakeside Car Wash was awarded the Los Angeles Beautiful award for its “excellence in landscaping, exterior housekeeping, and contributions to the beauty of the area.”
 The competition looked at over 300 buildings through the Valley and awarded only eight with the title.
 In 2000, the Los Angeles Times referenced Lakeside Car Wash in its Googie architecture tour.